 Finally, Feminist do not need a doctrine of objectivity.
 (Haraway, p.579).
 As for the part of Marxism that Haraway agreed with, which is epistemic privilege can have a chance to seek for their own doctrines of objective vision rather than trapped by traditionally so-called science.
 Science could be rhetoric, a series of efforts to persuade relevant social actors that one’s manufactured knowledge is a route to a desired form of very objective power.
 (Haraway, p.577).
 What feminist standpoint theory want is a critical theory, and it wants women can have a chance to construct their own meanings and their own understanding of science.
 No matter white western lesbians or black feminist lesbians, or upper class women or lower class women, they have their differences and similarities.
 These multiplicity and diversity are feminist want for epistemology.

+It is not completely clear that you understand the idea of epistemic privilege and you do not really engage the examples given.
+In relation to what do these groups potentially produce better knowledge?

 References